nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

           Snippets won't work if you don't do this!

 ``tabTrigger``
-    Defines the sequence of keys you press to insert this snippet.
+    Defines the sequence of keys that must be pressed to insert this snippet.
 After typing this sequence, the snippet will kick in as soon as you hit the :kbd:`Tab` key.

     A tab trigger is an implicit key binding.